AlextheYounga/us-federal-code/usc/title-34-crime-control-and-law-enforcement/subtitle-i-comprehensive-acts/chapter-111-juvenile-justice-and-delinquency-prevention/frontmatter.md

 #### SUBCHAPTER V—INCENTIVE GRANTS FOR LOCAL DELINQUENCY PREVENTION PROGRAMS ####

 11311.
-Definition.
+Definitions.

 11312.
 Duties and functions of the Administrator.

 11313.
-Grants for delinquency prevention programs.
+Grants for local delinquency prevention programs.

+#### SUBCHAPTER VI—AUTHORIZATION OF APPROPRIATIONS; ACCOUNTABILITY AND OVERSIGHT ####

+11321.
+Authorization of appropriations.

+11322.
+Accountability and oversight.